trixiahorner/json-log-parsing/README.md

 ## Extracting Key:Value Pairs
 - Outer loop iterates over each alert in the *'critical_alerts'* list.
 Each **item** is a dictionary representing a critical alert
-- Inner for loop iterates over each key:value pair in the **item** dictionary
+- Inner for loop iterates over each key:value pair in the **item** dictionary using the .items() method to iterate over both the keys and values at the same time
 - Print each key:value pair in the format: **'key : value'**
 ```
 for item in critical_alerts: